 is a junior majoring in English and Biological Anthropology.
 When she isn't procrastinating homework by working on Quarto, she enjoys baking bread, smelling old books, and admiring her typewriter.

-is a junior in CC majoring in creative writing and psychology.
+is a junior in Columbia College majoring in creative writing and psychology.
 When she isn't writing, she enjoys book binding, embroidering her own journal covers, and reading graphic novels.

 is a sophomore majoring in Political Science and Creative Writing.
 She is from a tiny mountain town in the Southwestern corner of Colorado.
 Hobbies include: Climbing mountains and sleeping in the desert, playing guitar and singing folk songs, reading good books, drawing, long walks and runs, traveling, and writing.